Simple Tilings of Nilpotent Lie Groups: Tiling Spaces are Cantor Set Fiber Bundles

-\item If $1 < M_j < \infty$, then we know that if $b \in \mc{B}$, then either $s^{\QQ}(b) = e$ has been fully defined, or else the cyclic decomposition of $b$ has at least two edges $E$ and $E'$ which do not belong to $\mc{R}_j$.
-Fix $b$ such that $R_j(b) = M_j$ (that is, such that $b$ achieves the minimum number of "unadjusted" edges).
-Pick any such edge $E \not\in \mc{R}_j$ belonging to $b$, and set $s^{\QQ}(E) \in \GG(\QQ)$ to be close to $s(E)$, but otherwise arbitrary.
-By the assumption that $\mc{B}$ is a basis, and the fact that each remaining "unadjusted" $b \in \mc{B}$ has at least two edges not belonging to $\mc{R}_j$, we know that this adjustment to $E$ has not made $s^{\QQ}(b') \neq e$ for any basis element $b'$.
-Finally, define $\mc{R}_{j+1} := \mc{R}_j \cup \set{E}$, and continue the inductive process. \item If $M_j = \infty$, then $\mc{R}_j = \mc{E}$.
-Hence, every edge has been rationalized, and we are done. \end{itemize} Since there are finitely many basis elements, and finitely many edges, this process will terminate after finitely many steps.
-The resulting function $s^{\QQ}$ is a shape function with the desired properties. \end{proof} \end{lemma}
+\item If $M_j = \infty$, then $\mc{R}_j = \mc{E}$.
+Hence, every edge has been rationalized, and we are done. \end{enumerate} Since there are finitely many basis elements, and finitely many edges, this process will terminate after finitely many steps.
+The resulting shape function $s^{\QQ}$ is as desired. \end{proof} \end{lemma}